Battle of Miani: Battle

-The Baluch were forced to quickly re-mobilise their army but could not do so effectively as the army was mostly raised on a voluntary basis in times of war and most of the Baluch had returned home.
-Nevertheless, an army of around 8000—mostly cavalry—was raised and assembled at the battle ground of Miani.
-Disastrously for the Talpur Amirs another 8000 troops under Mir Sher Muhammad Talpur (later known as Sher-e-Sindh or "Lion of Sindh") failed to reach the battle ground in time.
-Napier had already successfully isolated the Amir of Khairpur (thereafter known as the great traitor by the Sindhi) by bribery and title.
-Thus the Baluchi army assembled at Miani represented approximately a third of the potential military strength in Sindh.
+The Talpur army was forced to quickly re-mobilise but could not do so effectively, as it was mostly raised on a voluntary basis in times of war and many troops had already returned home.
+Nevertheless, an army of around 8,000—mostly cavalry—was assembled at the battlefield of Miani.
+Another 8,000 troops under Mir Sher Muhammad Talpur (later known as Sher-e-Sindh or "Lion of Sindh") failed to reach the battlefield in time.
+Meanwhile, Napier had already secured the cooperation of the Amir of Khairpur, Mir Ali Murad Talpur, through promises of land and titles.
+As a result, the Talpur forces present at Miani represented only about one-third of Sindh's potential military strength.
+Thus the Talpur army assembled at Miani represented approximately a third of the potential military strength in Sindh.
 Although the East India Company later gave its troops numbered in the battle as around 2800, contemporary Talpur records indicated the armies were approximately equal in numbers (around 8–10 thousand each) with the British having around 2500 European officers and soldiers and the balance being Indian sepoys.